anthonyshull/hello-mbta/README.md

 Now, the drawback.
 In-memory caches are incredibly fast.
 Instead of making a bus hop, using an external cache means having to make a network hop (within the same data center, most likely.)
-But, unless your application does rebalancing, sharding, etc. (basically turn it into Redis) the extra few milliseconds of latency incured is worth the benefits outline above.
+But, unless your application does rebalancing, sharding, etc. (basically turn it into Redis) the extra few milliseconds of latency incured is worth the benefits outlined above.